Estherstarr/personalPortfolio/README.md

 > This is a personal portfolio website that will be used to display my projects.

 ## Built With

 - HTML5
 - CSS
-- Technologies used
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites